 Consume Less Caffeine

-Drinking too much caffeinated drinks such coffee, cola, and energy drinks causes adrenaline production.
+Drinking too much caffeinated drinks such coffee, cola, and energy drink causes adrenaline production.
 And adrenaline is the source of the “fight-or-flight” response, a survival mechanism that forces us to stand and fight or retreat when faced with a great danger.
 The “fight-or-flight” response, which is also called the acute stress response, goes beyond rational thinking in favor of faster action.
 It manifests itself when you are attached by a bear, for instance.
 When caffeine puts your brain and body on high alert and under stress, your emotions take control on your behavior.
 The stress caused by caffeine is not intermittent and remains for a long time before it leaves your body.

 Positive thoughts help reduce stress by redirecting the brain to an idea, a situation, something that is completely stress-free.
 It is important to help you consciously focus on something wonderful and pleasant.
 When the day is going normally, your mood is stable, everything is fine, it is relatively easy to stay positive.
 However, when things go wrong, you have to be able to get out of the whirlwind of negative thoughts by identifying at least a positive element of the day.